carisanc/Final-Project-Code-FIles/README.md

 | Python packages inside ROS2 env | numpy, scipy | usually already satisfied by ROS2 Humble's Python 3.10 environment |
 | RViz2 | ships with ROS2 desktop | for visualization only, not required for headless runs |

 This entire pipeline is a full ROS2 workspace (`src/` above is meant to sit inside a workspace such as `~/roboracer-f1tenth/`, alongside `f1tenth_gym_ros` and other dependencies, not necessarily included in this repository).
-See each package's own `README.md` for exact build and launch commands; `src/pure_pursuit/README.md` in particular documents the complete runbook from a clean clone.

 ---